majazulhaque/Unibit_Assessment/README.md

     IN Output :- [-6,2] is not equal to 4. and also below line is wrong.

+    *** Size of array should be given before array and input taken from terminal(IMPORTANT)

     RESULT:-

         INPUT:    8  (Size of array)